 What’s the Secret Sauce?

-Just selecting tech doesn’t make your business good, but implementing technology has six separate but related areas that can set you apart.
+Just selecting tech doesn’t make your business good.
+Implementing your technology in a way that bring about adoption makes your business good.
+There are six separate but related areas that can set you apart when you implement tech:

 - Operational Quality – running the production systems